Global and Emerging Risks

 Global risks at the nexus of geopolitics and technology are increasingly disruptive as they exhibit rapid growth, unpredictability, diffusions from state to non-state actors and require a security policy paradigm shift from defence to resilience.

-In addition with the advent of emerging technologies which rely on advances in the digital, neurological, biological and atomic domains, the access as well as the speed of development and proliferation provide states and new actors (non-state actors and individuals) with means of power that can have strategic impact.
-It follows that the scope of potential threats broadens dramatically.
-This require new thinking into security policy and requires a paradigmatic shift from defence to resilience.
+In addition, with the advent of emerging technologies which rely on advances in the digital, neurological, biological and atomic domains, the access as well as the speed of development and proliferation provide states and new actors (non-state actors and individuals) with means of power that can have strategic impact.
+It follows that, combined with the massive global geopolitical transformations following the outbreak of the war in Ukraine, the scope of potential threats broadens dramatically.
+This requires new thinking in security policy and a paradigmatic shift from defence to resilience.

-The global risk and resilience cluster (GRRC) positioned itself as a thought leader on risks at the nexus of geopolitics and technology.
+The Global and Emerging Risks cluster (GERC) positioned itself as a thought leader on risks at the nexus of geopolitics and technology.
 To that purpose, it particularly monitors, analyses and interprets the impact that emerging technologies such as artificial intelligence (AI), synthetic biology, neuroscience, quantum computing, and nanotechnologies, will have on international politics, geopolitics, warfare and conflicts.
-In addition to the identification of emerging risk and future trends that will impact international security and warfare1 the GRRC also promotes new responses that can be brought to deal with these emerging risks notably through the concept of resilience.
+In addition to the identification of emerging risks and future trends that will impact international security and warfare, the GERC also promotes new responses that can be brought to deal with these emerging risks notably through the concept of resilience and risk assessment.

-The GRRC is composed of three analytical pillars:
+The GERC is composed of three analytical pillars:

-3. Risk related to the impact of disruptive and emerging technologies on geopolitics
+- Risk related to the impact of disruptive and emerging technologies on international security and geopolitics

 It offers:

-• Policy-oriented research and publications in topical issues dealing with global risks
+- Policy-oriented research and publications on topical issues dealing with global risks